JosephWildey/editor/README.md

 - Word count
 - Word frequency

 It uses regex to pull words out of the content.
-It seems to sometimes overcount based on blackboard's wordcount.
-I should probably include a hyphen in the regex to make sure it counts hyphenated words as one, not two.
+It might still overcount, I have not tested it thoroughly.
+However, it will now count hyphenated words as one word.

 # Future features